OliPi-Project/olipi-moode/README.md

 >       - Safe cleanup and move of cloned repo files.
 >       - Use dedicaced section `# --- Olipi-moode ---` and `# @marker:***` on config.txt.
 >   - A small performance improvement for Pi zero 2w / Pi3 A/B+ with highter screen resolution (still a lot of work to do).
->       - refresh_interval is now set according to the model of raspberry detected.
+>       - Refresh_interval is now set according to the model of raspberry detected.
 >       - SPI speed and buffer size is now set according to the model of screen selected.
+>       - Code optimization.
 >   - Improved spectrometer.
 >       - More audio formats supported.
 >       - Now spectro releases the loopback when a track changes (Output format is no longer locked to the format read at opening).